Baruch House Publishing

 The October Testament (New Matthew Bible – New Testament)

-The hardcover edition discussed in the video is sold out.
+The hardcover discussed in the video is sold out.

-The October Testament is the combined work of three people:
+The October Testament is the New Testament of the New Matthew Bible.
+It is the combined work of three people:

-William Tyndale, 1535: This is Tyndale’s last New Testament as it was taken into the Matthew Bible, completed just before he was captured.
-In 1536 he was martyred.
-Few realize that the King James Version relied heavily on Tyndale.
-Therefore readers will find much that is familiar here.
+William Tyndale, 1535: This is the final New Testament bible translation of William Tyndale as it was taken into the 1537 Matthew Bible.
+Tyndale completed it just before he was captured and martyred in 1536.
+Because the King James Version closely followed Tyndale’s translation, readers will find much that is familiar here.

-John Rogers, 1537: A year after Tyndale died, Rogers published his New Testament together with notes and commentaries in the little-known but important Matthew Bible.
+John Rogers, 1537: In 1537, Rogers published Tyndale’s bible translations together with his own commentaries in the little-known but important Matthew Bible.
 King Henry VIII then licensed it, and the Matthew Bible was authorized for use in the churches.
-In 1555 Rogers was burned at the stake by Queen Mary.

-Ruth Magnusson Davis, 2016: Now, almost 500 years later, Ruth M. Davis has updated Tyndale’s scriptures and Rogers’ notes with a gentle hand, guarding the historic language and truth of the faith.
+Ruth Magnusson Davis, 2016: Now, almost 500 years later, Ruth M. Davis has gently updated Tyndale’s and Rogers’ work, guarding the historic language and truth of the faith.

 Version information and to purchase